alexboia/WP-Trip-Summary/README.md

 </script>
 ```

+### Maintenance

+As of version `0.2.8`, there is a new `Maintenance` section, which allows you to carry out various maintenance tasks:
+- Clear all cached track data information;
+- Clear all plug-in related information (all post trip summary, all cached data and all stored track files);
+- Detect which posts that should have track data information are actually missing track files.

 The box is described by the south-west and north-east points, in lat-lng format: `Lat1 Lng1 Lat2 Lng2`.

 ## Supported languages